AU-ExoMars/PCOT/README.md

 PCOT.
 * You should now be able to run **pcot** to start the application.

+## Updating PCOT

+You can usually upgrade PCOT just by running **git pull** in your PCOT directory, assuming you cloned it.
+If you downloaded it, you'll need to download the PCOT directory again.

+It's generally best to do **poetry install** once in a while to make sure all the packages are correct, particularly if you notice **poetry.lock** has changed.

+Finally, **if the Python version has changed** you will need to rebuild the Conda environment from scratch.
+The following instructions assume you are using a shall of some sort:
+* **conda deactivate pcot** will make sure you are not actively using the environment
+* **conda env remove -n pcot** will delete the old environment
+* **conda create -n pcot python=3.11 poetry** will create a new environment - replace "3.11" with the correct new version
+* **poetry install** will reinstall all the packages.
+* You will probably need to refer to the instructions below on **Running PCOT inside Pycharm** to update the interpreter to the new version.

 ## Running PCOT
 Open an Anaconda shell and run the following commands (assuming you installed PCOT into your home directory):